 Parking is available for students in designated areas.
 Parking spots will not be assigned, but will be first come, first serve.
 Students must abide by all school and traffic rules and directives.
 If rules are not followed, parking privileges will be revoked.
-Students entering the school parking lot may use the fareast driveway.
+Students entering the school parking lot may use the far east driveway.
 When leaving the parking lot at the commencement of the school day, students also must use the far-east driveway.
 As busses begin to exit the parking lot, students must wait to exit until all of the busses have left.
 Once busses have left, students may proceed to their destination.
 Students found to not abide by these regulations may have driving privileges revoked in addition to other disciplinary action deemed necessary by the principal.
-Student drivers are asked to register their vehicle with the High School office at beginning year or as they become licensed drivers throughout the school year.
+Student drivers are asked to register their vehicle with the High School office at the beginning of the year or as they become licensed drivers throughout the school Office at the beginning of the year.